JessLovell/practice-problems/README.md

 :blossom: | How do you reverse an array in place in Java?
 -- | How are duplicates removed from an array without using any library?
 -- | Given an array, return the value that shows up at least `n/2` times.
+-- | How do you perform a binary search in a given array?

 :sunflower: | MATRICES
 ----------- | ---------